 Truck Driving Tips

+Have you ever driven under hazardous road conditions or seen other drivers engaging in risky behavior?
+Rain, fog, snow, and ice are just some of the perils truck drivers confront on a daily basis.
 Truck drivers have a responsibility to themselves and everyone else on the road to take trucking safety seriously.
 Safely operating a vehicle of that size requires a driver that’s alert, professional, and knowledgeable about all the major truck driving safety topics.

 Tips for New Truck Drivers

 Whether you’re new to driving a truck or new to driving altogether, you should be trying to form positive habits early on.
 These new truck driver tips cover the basics, but they still get overlooked at times by experienced drivers who become overconfident.
 To ensure that every drive goes as safely and smoothly as possible, it’s essential that you: